Tribunal probing journalist slayings opens in The Hague

 The tribunal, convened by a group of press freedom organizations, has no powers to sanction perpetrators but will present evidence to raise awareness about journalists targeted for attacks in order to stop their reporting.
 It is expected to issue a judgment in May next year.

-The first hearing was taking place a month after two journalists, one in the Philippines and one in Russia, won the Nobel Peace Prize for their fight for freedom of expression in countries where reporters have faced persistent attacks, harassment and even death.
-One of the winners, Maria Ressa, was due to address the hearing via a video link.
+The first hearing took place on the International Day to End Impunity for Crimes against Journalists, an observance declared by the U.N.
+General Assembly.
+Appearing before the tribunal was one of the two journalists awarded the Nobel Peace Prize last month for their fight for freedom of expression in countries where reporters have faced persistent attacks, harassment and even death.

+The Nobel laureate from the Philippines, Maria Ressa, addressed the hearing via a video link, warning of what she called the “weaponization” of social media, with rapidly multiplying hate messages being used in attempts to silence critical voices.

+“The meta-narrative, for example, in my case is: journalist equals criminal.
+You say that lie a million times it becomes a fact,” she said.

 The tribunal is focusing on three slain journalists: Lasantha Wickrematunge in Sri Lanka, Nabil Al-Sharbaji in Syria and Miguel Ángel López Velasco in Mexico.
 Activists have “indicted” the governments of Sri Lanka, Mexico and Syria for “failing to deliver justice” in the slayings.
 Evidence in the cases is expected to be presented at future hearings early next year.